Kanazawa Station

 Traveling on Local Train Lines

 It is possible to travel between Kanazawa Station and Nagano Station on local lines.
-However the journey would take about 6 hours for a fare of 4,910 yen.
-Because the local train route between these two stations is controlled by private railway companies this journey would not be covered by the Japan Rail Pass.
-You can use English online route finders like Hyperdia or Jorudan to look up train times and fares for private railways.
+However, this is a slow, multi-operator journey that can take around 6 hours if connections line up, and it typically involves IR Ishikawa Railway, Ainokaze Toyama Railway, Echigo Tokimeki Railway, and Shinano Railway services.
+Because several sections are run by non-JR railway companies, this journey is not covered end-to-end by the Japan Rail Pass.
+It can cost significantly less than the Shinkansen, but fares and transfers are best checked before travel.
+You can use English online route finders like Jorudan to look up train times and fares for private railways.

 A local train at Kanazawa Station